Green Lantern Corps: Orange / Avarice

 An orange ring is powered by avarice (greed) and unlike the other Corps, only one living individual can wield the power of the orange light.

 The orange ring allows Larfleeze the same abilities as other Corps: flight, aura projection and orange light constructs.
 As a side effect of wielding the orange light, Larfleeze is burdened with insatiable hunger.
 The orange light allows Larfleeze to absorb the energy of other power rings and steal the identities of those he kills, transforming them into an Orange Lantern construct.
 By being in constant contact with his main power battery, Larfleeze has become one with his power source.
 This allows him to maintain a power level high enough to support an entire Corps of orange constructs even when separated from it.

 Yellow / Fear

 The first yellow ring is acquired by Sinestro following his banishment to the antimatter universe of Qward.
 The ring is later obtained by Guy Gardner, who uses it until it is destroyed by Parallax.
-The Weaponers of Qward later forge two more rings to be used against the Green Lantern Corps, wielded by Fatality and Nero.
+The Weaponers of Qward later forge two more rings to be used against Kyle Rayner, wielded by Fatality and Nero.

 Following his return in the Green Lantern: Rebirth storyline, Sinestro obtains a new yellow ring and founds the Sinestro Corps.
 Yellow rings are fueled by fear instead of willpower, but function the same as their green counterparts.
 Members of the Sinestro Corps are chosen for their ability to instill fear in others.

 According to Ethan Van Sciver, the ring's symbol is based on ancient carvings made by beings who looked into the gullet of Parallax and survived.